joaduo/xpathwebdriver/README.md

 Find the easiest way to install selenium in your environment.

-Then install driver for chrome and gecko from:
+You can install driver for chrome and gecko from (OS like ubuntu do have .deb packages already)

 * https://www.seleniumhq.org/download/#thirdPartyDrivers
 * http://chromedriver.chromium.org/